LyubomirT/url-slicer/README.md

 ## 🌐 Try URL Slicer out!

-You can try out URL Slicer at [url-slicer.obl.ong](https://urlslicer.obl.ong).
+You can try out URL Slicer at [the website](https://url-slicer-4665bb5fd763.herokuapp.com/).
 It's totally free and has absolutely no limits!

 ## 🚀 Features